kmules1/kmules1.github.io/ecumene/index.md

 - Waning (night after the Full Moon)

 Instead of a year of 108.65 days, the Civic Calendar has a year of **434.61 quarter-days**.
 These quarter-days are organized into 19 months of between 22 (called "hollow" months) and 23 (called "full" months) quarter-days, in accordance with the movement of the Ecumene’s second moon, the Elder Sister.
 Since the Elder Sister’s orbital period is precisely 22.4 quarters (due to orbital resonance), month length follows a 5-month cycle, called a Quinary: 2 hollow, 1 full, 1 hollow, 1 full.

 This results in a calendar of 425 quarter-days to form a "common year".
 This is 9.61 quarter-days shorter than the solar year, and so an additional leap month is added regularly to form a 20-month "long year".
 The leap month is the last month repeated twice, with festivals celebrated on its second iteration.
 Due to the combination of the Quinary cycle and the Leap Year cycle, there are ten different possible arrangements for a given year.
 As a result, any given year can be described as a combination of where in the Quinary it begins (1, 2, 3, 4, 5) and whether that year is common or long.

 #### Indiction

 During the height of the empire, the imperial administration maintained a 16-year indiction cycle, used to track the reassessment of taxation rates on land et al. and later extended to include other civil service documentation.
 Following the Late Imperium Period, the indiction was only retained within the imperial core and eventually dropped during the reforms that began the Post-Imperium Period.

-#### Calendar Eras

-The primary calendar era of the Civic Calendar is Years *ab Egressu*, i.e. "Since the Landing".
-This calendar era was calculated using elven historical accounts that were still available at the dawn of the High Imperium, and it counts the years since the Elves landed on the Ecumene and began to teach humanity about civilization.
-Use of this calendar era is relegated to the inner sphere of the Greater Imperium, but may be comprehensible by scholars, merchants, and state officials well beyond this area; it may also be supplemented or displaced by a local, more culturally salient calendar era.

 #### Civic Calendar, *7130*{: .ae } (Type 1, Common)